-Baking great bread requires perfection, and perfectionism is baked into Hi-Rise Bread Company’s DNA: the first location was opened in 1996 by a former food critic.
-Today the bakery-cafe boasts two Cambridge locations: on Massachusetts Avenue near Harvard Square, and on Observatory Hill.
-More than a dozen varieties of bread are baked daily, from Nordic Rye to Vanilla Bean.
-Each is good enough to be savored solo, but an extensive sandwich menu utilizes the loaves in whimsically titled creations like Cash for your Hargo, stuffed with pickled onion and melt-in-your-mouth short rib.
+Baking great bread requires perfection, and perfectionism is baked into Hi-Rise Bread Company’s DNA: the bakery-cafe in Cambridge was opened in 1996 by a former food critic.
+Owner René Becker once wrote the dining column in Boston magazine.
+Today, Hi-Rise crafts more than a dozen varieties of bread every day, from baguettes to loaves of Nordic Rye.
+Each is good enough to be savored solo, but an extensive sandwich menu makes good use of the bakes in whimsically titled creations like Cash for your Hargo, a ciabatta roll stuffed with melt-in-your-mouth short rib and pickled onions.

 Mamadou’s Artisan Bakery

 Mamadou’s Artisan Bakery is a true local gem.
-Mamadou Mbaye, who co-owns the spot with his wife, Mame, learned traditional French bread-baking while growing up in Senegal—and a decade after emigrating to the US, he opened this Winchester bakery to much acclaim.
-(A second location in Arlington opened in 2017.)
-On weekends arrive early to these no-frills spots, where the best stuff sells out quickly.
-Be sure to try Mbaye’s takes on cranberry pecan bread, sourdough, and brioche—but don’t overlook those croissants.
+Since 2008, the Winchester-based bakery delights suburbanites and those in-the-know with an array of fresh bread, including sourdough, brioche, and a signature Cranberry Pecan loaf—not to mention, crispy croissants.
+Mamadou Mbaye, who co-owns the spot with his wife, Mame, learned traditional French bread-baking while growing up in Senegal.
+A decade after emigrating to the U.S., he opened the Winchester bakery, with a second location in Arlington arriving in 2017.
+(Mamadou’s became more familiar to city dwellers thanks to a short-lived stall at the Boston Public Market).
+On weekends arrive early to these no-frills suburban spots, where the best stuff sells out quickly.

-Originally opened in Tehran in 2007, La Saison Bakery and Chocolatier was reborn in Cambridge after owner Soheil Fathi immigrated to the United States and spent two years working as a pastry chef at Flour Bakery and Cafe.
-In addition to pastries, cookies, and sourdough crackers, La Saison bakes classic breads like baguettes and a crispy Persian flatbread called The Barbari (available on Wednesdays only).
-But the stars of the show are the sourdough loaves, which range from two-pound Yogurt Sourdough to Cranberry-Pecan Sourdough a.k.a Baba.
-All breads are currently available in-store only; sourdough loaves must be ordered one to two days in advance by calling the bakery at 617.547.0009.
+Originally opened in Tehran in 2007, La Saison Bakery was reborn in Cambridge after owner Soheil Fathi immigrated to the area and spent two years working as a pastry chef at Flour Bakery + Cafe.
+In addition to croissants, chocolates, cookies, scones, pizza, and sourdough crackers, La Saison bakes classic breads like baguettes and a crispy, Persian-style flatbread flecked with sesame and black caraway seeds called Barbari Bread (available on Thursdays only).
+The stars of the show are the sourdough breads, which range from a two-pound loaf of Yogurt Sourdough to Cranberry-Pecan Sourdough, aka Baba-G. Shortly after opening to much acclaim in Cambridge, La Saison expanded with a stall at Fenway’s Time Out Market.